TNA No Surrender

-No Surrender is an annual professional wrestling event produced by Impact Wrestling.
-It was originally produced by Impact Wrestling (then known as Total Nonstop Action Wrestling), as a pay-per-view (PPV) event.
+No Surrender is an annual professional wrestling event produced by Total Nonstop Action Wrestling.
+It was originally produced by TNA Wrestling, as a pay-per-view (PPV) event.
 The first one was held in July 2005, but when the PPV names were shuffled for 2006, it was moved to September.
 In December 2012, TNA announced that the event was canceled.
 The last event took place in the TNA Impact!
 Zone in September 2012.
 It was resumed as a special episode of Impact Wrestling between 2013 and 2015 and was then revived as an Impact Plus event in 2019.